GeopaymeEE/JavaBitcoin/README.md

 There is a graphical user interface that displays alerts, peer connections (network address and client version) and recent blocks (both chain and orphan).
 You can use this GUI for a local node or BitcoinMonitor for a remote node.
 The SIGTERM signal is used to stop JavaBitcoin when running in headless mode.

+The RPC interface currently supports just the requests needed by BitcoinMonitor.
+These are based on the Bitcoin reference client and will be expanded as needed.
+However, JavaBitcoin does not support mining and does not manage a wallet, so most of the Bitcoin RPC requests are not needed in this environment.

 JavaBitcoin supports LevelDB and H2 for the database support.

 You can use the production network (PROD) or the regression test network (TEST).
 The regression test network is useful because bitcoind will immediately generate a specified number of blocks.
 To use the regression test network, start bitcoind with the -regtest option.
 You can then generate blocks using bitcoin-cli to issue 'setgenerate true n' where 'n' is the number of blocks to generate.
 Block generation will stop after the requested number of blocks have been generated.
 Note that the genesis block, address formats and magic numbers are different between the two networks.
 JavaBitcoin will create files related to the TEST network in the TestNet subdirectory of the application data directory.